unoplatform/uno.extensions/doc/Overview/Mvux/Overview.md

 - What if no data is available?
 - What if an error occurs while obtaining or processing the data?
 - How to keep the app responsive while requesting or updating the UI?
-- Does the app need to periodically request new data or listen to the external source provide it?
+- How do we refresh the current data?
 - How do we avoid threading or concurrency issues when handling new data in the background?
 - How do we make sure the code is testable?